Gigantic idol of Sri Hanuman

 Sri Hanuman Temple

 Lake adjacent to Sri Anjaneya temple, Chittichatram, Tamil nadu Thanking him I started walking and in a short while I reached the temple which was located adjacent to a huge lake.
 The sight of the temple was mesmerizing from this distance with the huge lake full of lotus flowers as its background.
 The temple’s beautiful vimanam was extremely attractive from a great distance.
 The temple was extremely simple in its design and outlook.
-It had a Gharbhagraha which houses the main deity and a small hall in front sanctum sanctorum.
-The hall is covered by a huge grill door, which enables the devotees to have dharshan of the Lord even when the temple is closed.
+It had a gharbhagraha which houses the main deity and a small hall in front sanctum sanctorum.
+The hall is covered by a huge grill door, which enables the devotees to have a darshan of the Lord even when the temple is closed.

 Efforts to know details of the temple

 Sri Jaya Veera Anjaneyaswamy temple, Chettichatram, Needamangalam Tehsil, Tamilnadu-Courtesy:Sri Subbu About five years later a friend of mine went to Thanjavur from Delhi with the digital camera he had bought from Germany.
 Digital cameras were not introduced in India at that time.
 I requested him to visit Chettichatram Hanuman temple and enquire about the legend of the temple and requested him to take some pictures of the temple.
-During his visit also the temple was closed and he could not muster any details about the legend of the temple from the people of the village.
+During his visit also the temple was closed and he could not muster any details about the legend of the temple from the village people.
 But he took some pictures of the temple.

 Rethinking on legent of the temple